-- 32. The nurse in charge of the quality department is reviewing cases regarding HIPAA compliance.
+32. The nurse in charge of the quality department is reviewing cases regarding HIPAA compliance.
 In which cases does the nurse correctly determine that HIPAA standards were followed?
-Select all that apply. - A) A child is diagnosed with an inner ear infection and follow-up care instructions are given to the child's aunt, who provides a medical consent form from the parents, who are on vacation. - B) The emergency department nurse manager reports the suspicion of abuse to the child welfare department for a child admitted with suspicious injuries. - C) The grandparents of a child ask the nurse on the medical floor when their grandchild will be released home to the parents. - D) The physician reports the diagnosis of hepatitis C of a 14-year-old, who is abusing injectable drugs, to the health department. - E) The nurse manager tells the superintendent of schools that a high school student is infected with HIV so that proper precautions can be implemented in the school.
+Select all that apply.

+- a.
+A child is diagnosed with an inner ear infection and follow-up care instructions are given to the child's aunt, who provides a medical consent form from the parents, who are on vacation. - b.
+The emergency department nurse manager reports the suspicion of abuse to the child welfare department for a child admitted with suspicious injuries. - c.
+The grandparents of a child ask the nurse on the medical floor when their grandchild will be released home to the parents. - d.
+The healthcare provider reports the diagnosis of hepatitis C of a 14-year-old, who is abusing injectable drugs, to the health department. - e.
+The nurse manager tells the superintendent of schools that a high school student is infected with HIV so that proper precautions can be implemented in the school.

-Ans: A, B, D
+ANS: A, B, D Feedback: